Assistive-Exoskeleton/ROS_notes/ROS_documentation.md

 - a `rosout` logging node (collects nodes debugging output)

 # 3. Master
+The ROS Master provides naming and registration services to the rest of the nodes in the ROS system.
+It tracks publishers and subscribers to topics as well as services.
+The role of the Master is to enable individual ROS nodes to locate one another.
+Once these nodes have located each other they communicate with each other peer-to-peer.
+Nodes connect to other nodes directly; the Master only provides lookup information, much like a DNS server.

+The Master also provides the Parameter Server.

 # 4. Parameter server
 Useful commands for **parameters**:
 - To manage parameters use `rosparam`: